Where are they now? The last 14 Golden Boy winners: Anderson, Isco…

 The German completed a £31.5million move to arch-rivals Bayern Munich in 2013, but he failed to nail down a starting spot under Pep Guardiola.

-He was a shadow of his former self during his second spell at Dortmund and joined Eredivisie side PSV on a free transfer in 2020.
+He was a shadow of his former self during his second spell at Dortmund and is now playing for fellow Bundesliga side Eintracht Frankfurt.

 Gotze may not have fulfilled his potential, but not many players can say they’ve scored the winning goal in a World Cup final.